Sardine Lake Campground

 Dump station: No

-Attractions near Sardine Lake Campground: Sardine Lake for boating and fishing (no swimming); Sardine Lake Resort for boat rentals and lakeside dining; Deer Lake Trail, Pacific Crest Trail, swim at Sand Pond, hike Sand Pond Interpretive Trail, Sierra Buttes, Lakes Basin
+Attractions near Sardine Lake Campground: Visit Sardine Lake for boating and fishing (no swimming); Sardine Lake Resort for boat rentals and lakeside dining.
+Hike Deer Lake Trail and Pacific Crest Trail.
+Swim at Sand Pond.
+Hike Sand Pond Interpretive Trail.
+Enjoy views of Sierra Buttes and Lakes Basin.

 General Camping Information